lamalab-org/secs/README.md

 ```

 If you want to (re)train the models, your system needs to have `CUDA` dependencies, please use the `environment.yaml` file for the installation.
-Experimental IR spectra have been mined from the `NIST` database.
-The code for mining is available at [chemistry-spectra-datasets](https://github.com/lamalab-org/chemistry-spectra-dataset/tree/main).

 ```conda
 conda env create -f environment.yaml